andreasthoelke/dotvim/help.md

             mkCounter = component "Counter " \props -> Hooks.do

-## Git
+# Git
 leader gg   - GitGutterToggle
 ]c [c       - GitGutter Next/Prev Hunk
 GitGutter..
 UndoHunk, ..PreviewHunk
-leader leader gc - Quick git commit (opt with vis-sel text) leader leader gp - or `Gitpush` to push to Github repo. ~/.vim/plugin/tools-external.vim#/Git leader og   - Git magit.
+leader leader gc - Quick git commit (opt with vis-sel text) leader leader gp - or `Gitpush` to push to Github repo. ~/.vim/plugin/tools-external.vim#/Git :G          - fugitive git status/autor. s to stage. cc to create commit. leader og   - Git magit.
 Also :GitcommitAuthor
-            - use c-n/p to jump to hunks, `S` to stage hunk, go to file line to stage entire file, then `CC` to write a commit message, `:w` to commit. leader oG   - Git Flog viewer (return on commit to view div, 'q' to close)
+            - use c-n/p to jump to hunks, `S` to stage hunk, go to file line to stage entire file (of F to stage file), then `CC` to write a leader fgs  - FzfPreviewGitStatus looks like a quicker alternative - but it flickers a bit(?) commit message, `:w` to commit. leader oG   - Git :Flog viewer (return on commit to view div, 'q' to close), <c-n/p> to see diffs. help Flog
+            - FzfCommits seems to be a less powerful but smoother alternative?

 ### Quick save shortcuts
 lead lead gS - git status in float win lead lead gC - git commit -a (all changes! - not just staged)